mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 Connect the following pins together
 1,5

-Connect the following Pins to DC-:
+Connect the following Pins to DC- (Pin 1):
 11,12

 Connect the folowing pins together: